kjergens/SecretDecoder/README.md

 Strings, Regular Expressions

 <h2>Summary</h2>
-You will write two Java programs: one to decode some secret messages and one to decode some secret images.
+You will write two Java programs: one to decode secret messages and one to decode secret images.
 Hint: Use the <a href="RegularExpressions.pdf">Regular Expressions cheat sheet</a>.

 <h2>Instructions</h2>
 <h3>Base Assignment: MessageDecoder (12 points)</h3>